rivelinrobotics/create-github-secrets/README.md

 This action creates (or updates) a set of GitHub secrets using the GitHub API.

-In order to use the action, a Personal Access Token must be created with the following scopes:
+In order to use the action, a Personal Access Token or GitHub App must be created with the following scopes:

     - Environments: read-write
     - Secrets read-write